How to Repair Loss of Suction With a Bissell Shampooer

 Bissell Shampooers, used to wash your carpets and keep them clean, can sometimes lose suction, making them unable to pick up the cleaning solution and water needed to do their job.
 Usually a loose connection in the nozzle or the shampooer's tank will cause this loss of suction.
 This loss of suction happens to most shampooers due to wear and tear from normal use.
 You can restore the suction to your Bissell Shampooer yourself, using just a little hot water.

-- How to Replace a Toilet Stopper
+- How to Troubleshoot a Hoover Agility

 - How to Change the Tank Gasket on a One Piece Kohler Toilet

 - How to Remove Mineral Deposits That Build Up in a Mr. Coffee Machine

 - How to Clean Out a Bissell Carpet Cleaner

 - How to Reset the Filter in a Honeywell Portable Air Cleaner